platformio/platformio-docs/userguide/remote/cmd_test.rst

     -r, --force-remote

-By default, :ref:`pio_remote` processes project on a host machine and deploy final testing firmware Over-The-Air (OTA) to remote device (embedded board).
+By default, :ref:`pio_remote` processes project on a host machine and deploy final testing firmware (program) to remote device (embedded board).

 If you need to process project on remote machine, please use :option:`platformio remote test --force-remote` option.
 In this case,